 South Sulawesi is known as the island of the most notorious and legendary seafarers among Indonesians.
 From Australia, Malaysia, the Philippines, Cambodia, all the way to Africa, the ancestors of Bugis people were historically known to have set their foot there and forged trading links with these coastal communities many centuries ago.

-Sulawesi is also the birth place of pinisi, a traditional wooden sailing ship that has been a pride for Indonesia.
+Sulawesi is also the birthplace of pinisi, a traditional wooden sailing ship that has been a pride for Indonesia.
 Legend has it that the vessel was first built by the Crown Prince of the Luwu Kingdom who used it to go to China to marry a Chinese princess.
 On the way back to Luwu, huge waves destroyed and cut his ship into three parts, which eventually made their way into the villages of Ara, Tanah Lemo, and Tanjung Bira.
 The villagers managed to collect the pieces of the destroyed ship and built them into a boat, which is then called pinisi.
 Historically, pinisi was first used for transportation by the maritime kingdom of Gowa Tallo as early as the 15th-16th century.
 It was at Tanjung Bira that pinisi ships were first crafted.
-Since then, the people in Bira have been known – up until now – to have the most skilful hands, mastery, and craftsmanship to build a pinisi.
+Since then, the people in Bira have been known – up until now – to have the most skilful hands, mastery and craftsmanship to build a pinisi.

 My Roots & Heritage

 Its rich historical and culture backgrounds were not the only thing that drew me to Sulawesi.
 Half of my genes originated from here, so I made a point that I would visit and explore this place one day.
 My dad's paternal great-grandparents were originally from Bone, South Sulawesi.
 One day, they made a voyage out of Sulawesi and ended up in Kijang Island, Riau.
-My dad was born there and spent most of his childhood in the island.
+My dad was born there and spent most of his childhood on the island.
 Eventually, the whole family moved to Palembang, South Sumatra, and made this city as their permanent home.
 Throughout his life, my dad never visited Bone.
 He had only set his foot in Sulawesi once in his lifetime.
 I always wondered why he never talked to his children about the island where his ancestors originated from.
 Or why he never wanted to go back again and explore his roots.
 Or why he never taught us how to speak Buginese.
 Unfortunately, the answers were kept to himself and they were buried with him when he passed away a few years ago.
 Could that be a sign why I had to visit Sulawesi?
 Probably!

 My ancestors from my mom's side were also Buginese.
 Rumour has it that they sailed to Batavia all the way from Sulawesi, settled, and married the locals of Batavia.
 Their descendants eventually married people from different ethnicities – Arab and Chinese.
 The final product of such union is people with different facial features being lumped into one huge family.
-Some of my relatives have darker skin than others, some have small eyes, some have pointy nose, some have big eyes, and some have light skin.
+Some of my relatives have darker skin than others, some have small eyes, some have a pointy nose, some have big eyes, and some have light skin.
 Being the creole ethnic group of Betawi, such striking differences are not to be frown upon as there are no such things as typical Betawi looks.
 I am very proud of my multicultural backgrounds!

 To me, visiting South Sulawesi was about discovering my own roots.
 It was about getting to know small pieces of my family's heritage that may be lost in the mists of time.
 I wanted to see the land of my ancestors and be proud of it! 🙂